 The existing funding model was developed in the 1990s and may no longer be the best way to fund aged residential care (ARC).

 A major review of the funding model for services is currently underway.

 It is being done by Ernst and Young, supported by a cross-sector steering group, and sponsored by DHBs and the Ministry of Health.

-The Review will offer ideas for future funding model options and is due to be completed in early 2019.
+The Review will offer ideas for future funding model options and is due to be completed in 2019.

 Around 33,700 people per year require aged residential care in New Zealand.

 This number is anticipated to increase to 58,000 people over the next 13 years.